Applications to join our next cohort of Hineinu, our 4-month sustained solidarity project in Masafer Yatta, are open

 We know from our experience that the presence of solidarity activists mitigates settler and military violence against local activists and community residents in Area C of the occupied West Bank.
-CJNV has forged dynamic, sustained, and trusting relationships in solidarity with communities throughout the region across seven years of coresistance against the occupation.
+CJNV has forged dynamic, sustained, and trusting relationships in solidarity with communities throughout the region across eight years of coresistance against the occupation.

 What is the Project

 Throughout the four months, participants will work to communicate their experiences to transnational audiences, crafting narratives that can advance coresistance efforts.
 They will work with Palestinian activists to highlight their stories and experiences living and resisting under occupation, serving to further amplify partners’ voices.
 As a part of a network of activists and organizations, Hineinu activists will support legal, media, and archival efforts to resist the ongoing displacement and violence targeted at Palestinian communities in the South Hebron Hills.
 Over the course of the program, participants will build relationships that will expand and strengthen CJNV’s working network of solidarity and coresistance.

 During the four months, CJNV will provide participants with room and board, logistical support, nonviolent direct action training, orientation, workshops and group facilitation.
 There will also be Arabic classes with local teachers to empower you in your work as a Jewish solidarity activist in the South Hebron Hills.